yoshida-lab/dataset/README.md

-# dataset
+# materials project

-Dataset are embed within our packages
+Updated at 2019.08.08 contains 120,612 inorganic compounds.
+All this compounds' id are saved in `ids.json`.